rmpalmer/DataCleaningProject/README.md

 The first two columns give the activity label and subject.
 The remaining columns give the mean of the measurements for that particular combination of activity and subject.
-The codebook is in a separate file.
+The codebook is in a separate file in this repository, called codebook.md

 ## The following command can be used to load the resulting data